adamsilver/fdpb/03-book-a-flight.md

 </div>
 ```

-The enhanced mark-up consists of a button that's injected next to the text box and the calendar widget itself.
-The calendar HTML is quite large, and we'll look at that in more detail shortly.
+As the calendar HTML is large, we'll look at that in detail shortly.

 Notes: